NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/05-systems-programming/unsafe-rust/practical-exercises.md

 Master unsafe Rust programming through hands-on exercises with comprehensive solutions using the 4W+H framework.

-## What Are These Exercises?

-**What**: These exercises provide practical, hands-on experience with unsafe Rust concepts, including raw pointers, memory manipulation, FFI integration, and safe abstractions over unsafe code.

-**Why**: These exercises are essential because:

-- **Practical Application**: Apply unsafe Rust concepts to real-world scenarios
-- **Safety Understanding**: Learn to write safe code using unsafe operations
-- **Performance Skills**: Develop low-level optimization abilities
-- **Systems Programming**: Gain experience with system-level operations
-- **Career Preparation**: Build skills needed for systems programming roles

-**When**: Complete these exercises when:

-- Learning unsafe Rust concepts
-- Preparing for systems programming interviews
-- Building performance-critical applications
-- Working with hardware interfaces
-- Optimizing existing codebases

-**Where**: These exercises apply in:

-- Systems programming and operating systems
-- Embedded systems development
-- Game engines and graphics programming
-- Database systems and file systems
-- High-performance computing applications
-- Real-time systems and control systems

-**How**: Complete these exercises by:

-- Following step-by-step instructions
-- Implementing solutions from scratch
-- Testing and debugging your code
-- Measuring and optimizing performance
-- Comparing different approaches

 ## Exercise 1: Custom Smart Pointer

 ### Problem Statement